Quadrant Capital Group LLC Sells 153 Shares of Keysight Technologies, Inc. (NYSE:KEYS)

-Quadrant Capital Group LLC lessened its stake in shares of Keysight Technologies, Inc. (NYSE:KEYS – Free Report) by 5.6% in the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+Quadrant Capital Group LLC decreased its holdings in Keysight Technologies, Inc. (NYSE:KEYS – Free Report) by 5.6% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
 The fund owned 2,599 shares of the scientific and technical instruments company’s stock after selling 153 shares during the period.
-Quadrant Capital Group LLC’s holdings in Keysight Technologies were worth $435,000 as of its most recent filing with the Securities & Exchange Commission.
+Quadrant Capital Group LLC’s holdings in Keysight Technologies were worth $435,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also made changes to their positions in KEYS.
-Bank Julius Baer & Co.
-Ltd Zurich boosted its holdings in shares of Keysight Technologies by 22,598.3% during the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 59,271,518 shares of the scientific and technical instruments company’s stock valued at $9,925,016,000 after purchasing an additional 59,010,391 shares during the last quarter.
-Envestnet Asset Management Inc. boosted its holdings in shares of Keysight Technologies by 1,242.2% during the 1st quarter.
-Envestnet Asset Management Inc. now owns 3,939,449 shares of the scientific and technical instruments company’s stock valued at $48,469,000 after purchasing an additional 3,645,946 shares during the last quarter.
-Norges Bank bought a new position in shares of Keysight Technologies during the 4th quarter valued at about $265,043,000.
-Moneta Group Investment Advisors LLC boosted its holdings in shares of Keysight Technologies by 110,226.3% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 1,500,438 shares of the scientific and technical instruments company’s stock valued at $256,680,000 after purchasing an additional 1,499,078 shares during the last quarter.
-Finally, Artisan Partners Limited Partnership bought a new position in shares of Keysight Technologies in the 2nd quarter valued at about $103,365,000.
+A number of other institutional investors have also recently made changes to their positions in the business.
+Artisan Partners Limited Partnership bought a new position in shares of Keysight Technologies in the 2nd quarter valued at about $103,365,000.
+Jupiter Asset Management Ltd. lifted its holdings in shares of Keysight Technologies by 11.1% in the 2nd quarter.
+Jupiter Asset Management Ltd. now owns 253,718 shares of the scientific and technical instruments company’s stock valued at $42,485,000 after acquiring an additional 25,362 shares during the last quarter.
+Clarius Group LLC lifted its holdings in shares of Keysight Technologies by 3.7% in the 2nd quarter.
+Clarius Group LLC now owns 2,281 shares of the scientific and technical instruments company’s stock valued at $382,000 after acquiring an additional 82 shares during the last quarter.
+Moors & Cabot Inc. lifted its holdings in shares of Keysight Technologies by 1.3% in the 2nd quarter.
+Moors & Cabot Inc. now owns 7,552 shares of the scientific and technical instruments company’s stock valued at $1,265,000 after acquiring an additional 100 shares during the last quarter.
+Finally, Cetera Advisors LLC lifted its holdings in shares of Keysight Technologies by 18.8% in the 2nd quarter.
+Cetera Advisors LLC now owns 3,181 shares of the scientific and technical instruments company’s stock valued at $533,000 after acquiring an additional 504 shares during the last quarter.
 Institutional investors own 81.72% of the company’s stock.

 Wall Street Analyst Weigh In

 KEYS has been the subject of a number of analyst reports.
-StockNews.com downgraded shares of Keysight Technologies from a “buy” rating to a “hold” rating in a report on Thursday.
 TheStreet downgraded shares of Keysight Technologies from a “b-” rating to a “c+” rating in a report on Thursday, November 9th.
-Wells Fargo & Company lowered their price target on shares of Keysight Technologies from $200.00 to $175.00 and set an “overweight” rating for the company in a report on Friday, August 18th.
-Citigroup lowered their price target on shares of Keysight Technologies from $174.00 to $165.00 and set a “buy” rating for the company in a report on Monday, November 13th.
-Finally, Bank of America reduced their price objective on shares of Keysight Technologies from $148.00 to $142.00 in a research report on Friday, August 18th.
+The Goldman Sachs Group raised shares of Keysight Technologies from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $146.00 to $164.00 in a research report on Monday, September 4th.
+Barclays lowered shares of Keysight Technologies from an “overweight” rating to an “equal weight” rating and reduced their price objective for the stock from $204.00 to $144.00 in a research report on Friday, August 18th.
+StockNews.com lowered shares of Keysight Technologies from a “buy” rating to a “hold” rating in a research report on Thursday.
+Finally, Wells Fargo & Company reduced their price objective on shares of Keysight Technologies from $200.00 to $175.00 and set an “overweight” rating on the stock in a research report on Friday, August 18th.
 One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and nine have assigned a buy rating to the company’s stock.
 According to MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and a consensus price target of $175.73.

 Keysight Technologies Stock Performance